Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 Moreover, according to the IBM Report[1], it took an average of 194 days to identify a data breach globally in 2024.
 This delay highlights the limitations of relying only on perimeter defenses.

-Traditional perimeter security model:
+Traditional security model:

 - Assumes anything inside the network is trustworthy.

-- Once a user or device enters the network, they’re often given unfettered access to data, i.e, internal resources.
+- Once a user or device enters the network, they’re often given unfettered access to data i.e internal resources.

 - This creates significant risks if an attacker breaches the perimeter.

-Zero trust model:
+Zero trust security model

-- Assumes no one, whether inside or outside the network, is trustworthy by default.
+- Assumes no one—whether inside or outside the network—is trustworthy by default.

-- Every access request, no matter its origin, must be security verified.
+- Every access request, no matter its origin, security must be verified.

 - Continuous monitoring ensures that trust is never implicit, making it harder for attackers to move undetected.

-2. Network access control
+2. What about network access control

 - Relies on perimeter defenses like firewalls and VPNs to restrict access from external threats.